Russell M. Nelson: Organizational and policy changes

-The first few months of Nelson's leadership of the LDS Church saw many significant changes to church policy, although many had at least been heavily discussed before he became church president, and some were continuations of policies instituted by his predecessors.
-Nelson began his presidency two days after his ordination with a short broadcast to church members in January 2018 before then holding a press conference.
-This broadcast ahead of the press conference was unprecedented and provided the new leaders an opportunity to briefly address the entire church immediately.
+The first few months of Nelson's leadership of the church saw many significant changes to church policy, although many had at least been heavily discussed before he became church president, and some were continuations of policies instituted by his predecessors.
+Nelson began his presidency two days after his ordination with a short broadcast to church members before holding a press conference.
+The broadcast ahead of the press conference was unprecedented and provided the new leaders an opportunity to briefly address the entire church immediately.

 In March 2018, the First Presidency issued a letter on preventing and responding to abuse.
 This letter reiterated existing policies, but also explicitly stated that no one should ever be counseled against reporting abuse to legal authorities.
 The guidance also had a clear emphasis on using counseling to assist in healing from abuse.
-It also provided more clear policies mandating all interviews with women and youth be done with another person in the general area, and made it clear that youth and women could have a parent or other adult present for an interview.
+It also provided more clear policies mandating all interviews with women and youth be done with another person in the general area and made it clear that youth and women could have a parent or other adult present for an interview.
 It also adjusted previous policies forbidding adult males to teach classes of children or youth alone to apply to all adults.

-During the church's April general conference, Nelson appointed Asian-American Gerrit W. Gong and Brazilian Ulisses Soares to the Quorum of the Twelve Apostles, both of whom had been serving in the Presidency of the Seventy.
+During the church's April 2018 general conference, Nelson appointed Asian American Gerrit W. Gong and Brazilian Ulisses Soares to the Quorum of the Twelve Apostles, both of whom had been serving in the Presidency of the Seventy.

 Nelson also introduced major changes in church organization during the April general conference.
 First, the high priests groups at the ward level were dissolved, making all Melchizedek priesthood holders in wards and branches part of the elders quorum.
 A stake's high priest quorum now consists of current members of stake presidencies, high councils, bishoprics and functioning patriarchs.
 Next, Nelson ended home teaching and visiting teaching, replacing the programs with a focus on ministering, and shifting both the focus and methods of tracking them.
 As part of this change, young women ages 14–18 may be assigned as ministering sisters, similar to the-long standing policies of young men ages 14–18 serving as home teachers.